ONSdigital/monthly-business-survey-results/docs/source/project_docs_md/specifications/Ratio_of_Means_Imputation.md

 For forward imputation from manual construction, the predictive value must only come from manually constructed values or forward imputed values from a manual construction.
-Records using this imputation will be marked FIMC.
+Records using this imputation will be marked fimc.

 ### 8.5 User specified imputation links

 In some instances, a user may want to specify that the imputed value for a given target variable is constructed using links that have been calculated for another variable named by the user within a corresponding imputation class.
-A user also may want to specify that a variable is backwards or forwards imputed using links that have been calculated for another variable named by the user within a corresponding imputation class or use a link of 1.
+A user also may want to specify that a variable is backwards, or forwards imputed using links that have been calculated for another variable named by the user within a corresponding imputation class or use a link of 1 (see 7.2).

 ### 8.6 Imputation rules